-It's an agent's job to advise and guide clients properly, and to set parameters and work within the client's own framework and needs.
+It's an agent's job to advise and guide clients properly, and to set parameters and work within the client's framework and needs.
 The client comes first.

 You might need to speak with your agent more often if you're scheduling a variety of inspectors and juggling mortgage details.
 Ask your agent to share their preferred business hours to help ease any discomfort.

 Alternative Communication Methods

 Take your cue here from teenagers and young adults, many of whom would never dream of actually talking on a phone.
-They send text messages instead.
+Send text messages instead.

 Even agents who don't answer their phones regularly will often respond relatively quickly to a text message.
 That can be a perfect option if you have a simple question that might not require a lot of dialogue.
 Or consider the more formal method of sending an email.
 Your agent will receive that on their phone as well.